-This information might be hard to use, if a borrower can’t relate the interest rate to their monthly payment.
-To help borrowers with this, the table below shows the minimum monthly payment at the start of a 15 year repayment period on a $60,000 HELOC balance for various interest rates throughout the last several decades.
+This information might be hard to use if a borrower can’t relate the interest rate to their monthly payment.
+To help borrowers with this, the table below shows the minimum monthly payment at the start of a 15-year repayment period on a $60,000 HELOC balance for various interest rates.
 We assumed a 2 percent margin by the lender, which is a conservative estimate.

 Historical Rates and Estimated Monthly Payments on a $60,000 Balance

 |Year||U.S. Prime Rate (%)||Estimated HELOC Rate (%)||Minimum Monthly Payment ($)|